Travis

 - sudo apt-get update

-Travis CI does not preserve the state between builds #
+Travis CI not preserving the state between builds #

 Travis CI uses virtual machine snapshotting to make sure no state is preserved between builds.
 If you modify the CI environment by writing something to a data store, creating files or installing a package via apt, it does not affect subsequent builds.